-Whatever you want to call them—zero-proof, temperance or the questionable “mocktail”—nonalcoholic drinks are increasingly in demand.
-Though they were once a rarity in bars, today no drink menu is complete without at least a few virgin versions for the nondrinking set.
+Whatever you want to call them—zero-proof, temperance, or the controversial “mocktail”—non-alcoholic cocktails are increasingly popular.
+Today, no drink menu is complete without at least a few options that expand beyond ginger ale and lemonade.

 Each book differs slightly in voice and viewpoint.
-As a litmus test, we offer each book’s stance on the most famous (or infamous) booze-free drink: the Shirley Temple.
+As a litmus test, we offer each author’s stance on the most famous (or infamous) booze-free drink: the Shirley Temple.

 Julia Bainbridge (Ten Speed Press, $23)

-The first out of the gate, published in “Sober October” 2020, this book was informed by a cross-country road trip the author took to visit bars and sample non-alcs (her preferred term).
+Published in “Sober October” 2020, this book was informed by a cross-country road trip the author took to visit bars and sample non-alcs (her preferred term).
 The writing style is crisp and acidic, like many of the drinks featured in the book.
 Many of the recipes are labor-intensive, such as the deconstructed N/A Pimm’s, but worth the effort.
-Bainbridge provides a key ranking of the commitment level each drink requires.
-In general, the drinks featured tend toward savory, spicy, tart and dry flavor profiles.
+Bainbridge provides a key ranking of the commitment level each cocktail requires.
+In general, the drinks featured tend toward savory, spicy, tart, and dry flavor profiles.

-Shirley Temple stance: The “Don’t Call Me Shirley,” sourced from Will Stewart at Houston’s Coltivare, is a tart affair.
-Saba, a cousin of balsamic vinegar, entwines with sherry vinegar and lemon juice.
+Shirley Temple stance: The “Don’t Call Me Shirley,” sourced from Will Stewart at Houston’s Coltivare, is a tart affair, employing saba (a cousin of balsamic vinegar), sherry vinegar, and lemon juice.
 All that acid is balanced by Luxardo cherry syrup (instead of grenadine) and OJ, shaken until foamy and served in a tulip glass.
 A Luxardo cherry garnish remains, though it’s joined by an orange slice and a sprig of mint.
 “It’s far from a Shirley Temple,” says Bainbridge.
 “Respect it!”

 Elva Ramirez (Houghton Mifflin Harcourt, $22)

-The most recent arrival to this genre dropped on May 1, 2021.
-This insidery book is sprinkled liberally with familiar names from the bartending world.
+This insidery book, released in 2021, is sprinkled liberally with familiar names from the bartending world.
 “Think like a bartender” is urged from literally the first sentence.
 There’s a brief history of temperance as well as the contemporary “Dry January” movement.
 Drinks are high effort—sous vide, hydrosols, and bespoke cordials and consommés abound—but yield multilayered libations that would be welcome on any fancy leather-bound cocktail menu.
 The photos are lush and enticing.